The Importance of Septic Tank Maintenance

 - Septic tank size

-It is recommended that septic tanks should be pumped when they are at 30-50 percent capacity or every one to three years.
 Once the tank is thoroughly cleaned after pumping, you can take these simple steps to ensure that your septic system will keep working:

 - Only flush wastewater and toilet paper